-Manage compute in Azure Synapse Analytics data warehouse
+Manage compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

-Learn about managing compute resources in Azure Synapse Analytics SQL pool.
-Lower costs by pausing the SQL pool, or scale the data warehouse to meet performance demands.
+Learn about managing compute resources dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics.
+Lower costs by pausing the dedicated SQL pool, or scale the dedicated SQL pool to meet performance demands.

 What is compute management?

-The architecture of data warehouse separates storage and compute, allowing each to scale independently.
+The architecture of dedicated SQL pool (formerly SQL DW) separates storage and compute, allowing each to scale independently.
 As a result, you can scale compute to meet performance demands independent of data storage.
 You can also pause and resume compute resources.
 A natural consequence of this architecture is that billing for compute and storage is separate.
-If you don't need to use your data warehouse for a while, you can save compute costs by pausing compute.
+If you don't need to use your dedicated SQL pool (formerly SQL DW) for a while, you can save compute costs by pausing compute.

-You can scale out or scale back compute by adjusting the data warehouse units setting for your SQL pool.
+You can scale out or scale back compute by adjusting the data warehouse units setting for your dedicated SQL pool (formerly SQL DW).
 Loading and query performance can increase linearly as you add more data warehouse units.

-To perform a scale operation, SQL pool first kills all incoming queries and then rolls back transactions to ensure a consistent state.
+To perform a scale operation, dedicated SQL pool (formerly SQL DW) first kills all incoming queries and then rolls back transactions to ensure a consistent state.
 Scaling only occurs once the transaction rollback is complete.
 For a scale operation, the system detaches the storage layer from the compute nodes, adds compute nodes, and then reattaches the storage layer to the Compute layer.
-Each SQL pool is stored as 60 distributions, which are evenly distributed to the compute nodes.
+Each dedicated SQL pool (formerly SQL DW) is stored as 60 distributions, which are evenly distributed to the compute nodes.
 Adding more compute nodes adds more compute power.
 As the number of compute nodes increases, the number of distributions per compute node decreases, providing more compute power for your queries.
 Likewise, decreasing data warehouse units reduces the number of compute nodes, which reduces the compute resources for queries.

 The following table shows how the number of distributions per Compute node changes as the data warehouse units change.
 DW30000c provides 60 Compute nodes and achieves much higher query performance than DW100c.